MattMSumner/MattMSumner.github.io/_posts/2014-09-01-apprentice-io-week-12.markdown

 days before me.
 Congratulations to him as he was also hired by thoughtbot.

-I'm still planning to change a few things here and there to improve the blog, for instance it seem commenting is broken at the moment, but it seems to be a step in the right direction.
+I'm still planning to change a few things here and there to improve the blog, for instance it seems commenting is broken at the moment, but it seems to be a step in the right direction.
 I'd love any feedback and I hope the site is now easier to read.